Master of Science Degree in

-Late applications can be submitted with permission of the program director, Victor Henderson, MD, MPH.
+Note: For internal Stanford applicants, late applications may be submitted with permission of the program director, Victor Henderson, MD.

 Spectrum is offering clinical research training awards to graduate students, senior fellows, medical students and junior faculty in health-related fields.
 Please see the Spectrum website for Spectrum KL2/TL1 application deadlines. » Program details

 Applicants from other countries whose first language is not English and who have not received a degree from a university where the primary language of instruction is English, will be required to submit Test of English as a Foreign Language (TOEFL) scores as evidence of English proficiency.
 Scores of at least 100 for the Internet-based test (iBT) or 250-300 for the computer-based (cBT) TOEFL exam are required.
 (For additional information on GRE and TOEFL, please reference the Stanford Graduate Admissions website FAQ related to tests: https://gradadmissions.stanford.edu/about/frequently-asked-questions/gre-and-toefl )